Generic name: niacin (nicotinic acid) [ NYE-a-sin ]

 Niaspan is used to lower the risk of a heart attack in people who have high cholesterol and who have a history of heart attacks.
 Niaspan can also be used with another cholesterol medicine to slow down the build-up of fatty deposits in your arteries.

 Niacor may also be used for purposes not listed in this medication guide.

 You should not take Niacor if you have severe liver disease, a stomach ulcer, or active bleeding.

 Before taking this medicine

 You should not take Niacor if you are allergic to it, or if you have:

 Tell your doctor if you have ever had:

 heart disease, chest pain (angina);

 It is not known whether Niacor will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+You may not be able to use Niacor during pregnancy.
+Tell your doctor right away if you become pregnant.